What Life Has Taught Me in 33 Years

 I thought it fitting to share this on my birthday, a day of reflection for me.

-On Friday the 13th of this month, we drove to Los Angeles to pick up our “finished” bikinis from Lemi’s Studio, the contractor whom we had hired to do our first round of production.
+On Friday the 13th of this month, we drove to Los Angeles to pick up our “finished” product for our new surf bikinis from Lemi’s Studio, the contractor whom we had hired to do our first round of production.
 Once we started inspecting the suits, I instantly wanted to cry.
 My biggest worry had become a reality…

 The bikinis were all made carelessly and incorrectly – beyond repair.
 I took every precaution to avoid this from happening.
 I included all the instructions, pinned little notes and sent reminder emails to the owner asking him to make sure his employees pay attention to these instructions.